 “I know.”
 David sighed.
 He knew it was inevitable, but he didn’t feel ready.
 He wasn’t sure he would ever be ready.

-He stayed with them for a few more days.
+He stayed for a few more days.
 He still didn’t feel prepared for the task ahead, but he knew he shouldn’t put it off any longer.
-The couple gave him some supplies for the journey.
+The couple gave him supplies for the journey.

 Occasionally, he found himself on a downward slope and his spirits would briefly lift, but it was not long before he would have to climb again, and climbing was exhausting.